oliveirasamuel5959/ComputerVision-JAVAFX-OpenCV/README.md

   BufferedImage Java Class and JavaFX
 </h2>

-<h3>The main goal of this project is to apply make a properly image processing
+<h3>The main goal of this project is to make a properly image processing.
-applying convolution, image enhancement and pixel by pixel change.
+Applying convolution, image enhancement and pixel by pixel change.
 To understand how digital images works in the form of matrix and be able to change its pixels values to achieve a desirable result.</h3>